How many photons are produced in a laser pulse?

 Ever wondered how many photons make up one laser pulse?

-Of course, it depends on the laser, but we’ll give you some ballpark numbers, and will also show you how you can compute these values for your own laser setup.
+Of course, this could sound arbitrary since pulse width, energy per pulse and wavelength would all affect the result.
+Therefore, it depends on many things, notably the laser itself.
+So, we’ll give you some ballpark numbers, and will also show you how you can compute these values for your own laser setup.

 If I showed you a basket full of apples, could you guess the number of apples it contains?
 What about if I told you the weight of one apple and the weight of the basket, then could you calculate how many apples are in the basket?